Documents to download

 This briefing gives an overview of pensions taxation in the UK.
 HMRC’s Pensions Tax Manual has much more detailed information.

-The Library briefing Direct taxes: rates and allowances for 2024/25 outlines the direct tax rates and principal tax allowances in the UK.
-More detail on tax rates and allowances for the 2024/25 year are set out in Annex A to HM Revenue & Customs, Overview of Tax Legislation and Rates.
+The Library briefing Direct taxes: rates and allowances for 2025/26 outlines the direct tax rates and principal tax allowances in the UK.
+More detail on tax rates and allowances for the 2025/26 financial year are set out in Annex A to HM Revenue & Customs’ Overview of Tax Legislation and Rates.

-Income from pensions, including the state pension, is liable for income tax, just as income from earnings, taxable social security benefits, trading profits, and income from property.
+Income from pensions, including the State Pension, is liable for income tax, just like income from earnings, taxable social security benefits, trading profits, and income from property.
 However, pension savers do not pay income tax on contributions to pension schemes (they receive tax relief).

-There are limits to the tax relief they receive.
+There are limits to the tax relief pension savers receive.
 People may need to pay income tax on pension contributions if they exceed the tax relief limits.

-Usually, people cannot receive income tax relief on pension contributions above their annual earnings.
-However, they can still contribute up to £3,600 a year with tax relief even if their earnings are lower than this.
+People usually cannot receive income tax relief on pension contributions that exceed their annual earnings.
+However, even if they earn less than £3,600 a year (or have no earnings), they can still contribute up to this amount (£3,600) with tax relief.

-In cases of serious ill-health people might be able to receive a lump sum of up to £1,073,100 without paying income tax.
+In cases of serious ill-health, people might be able to receive a lump sum (a one off payment) of up to £1,073,100 without paying income tax.

 How someone inherits a pension when a member of a pension scheme dies depends on the type of pension scheme, the age of the member when they died, and the rules of that scheme.

-Someone inheriting a pension will pay either no tax, income tax, or inheritance tax.
+Someone inheriting a pension may have to pay income tax, inheritance tax, or neither, depending on the circumstances.

-At the Autumn Budget 2024, the government announced that from 6 April 2027 most pension funds and pension death benefits will fall within someone’s estate and will be considered when calculating inheritance tax.
+At the 2024 Autumn Budget, the government announced that from 6 April 2027 most pension funds and pension death benefits will fall within someone’s estate and will be considered when calculating inheritance tax.

-Employees, the self-employed, and employers pay National Insurance Contributions (or NICs).
+Employees, self-employed people and employers pay National Insurance contributions (or NICs).

 Employers do not pay NICs on pension contributions, but employees and self-employed people do.
 Some employers offer salary sacrifice pension schemes to make tax-efficient use of this difference.